upb-code-labs/docs/diagrams/database/database.md

 ## Design notes

-- `Laboratories` are built from blocks of markdown and test code.
+- `Laboratories` are made up of `tasks` which are made up of `markdown blocks` and `test blocks`.

 - The `markdown blocks` are used by teachers to provide instructions to the students.

 - The `test blocks` are used to test the code written by the students.

-- The test file is created and uploaded by the teacher.
-It's not stored in the database but can be accessed from the file system using the `test_blocks.id` as the file name.
+- The `colors` table is used to easily modify the color scheme of the system.
+Each class should have a randomly chosen color from the `colors` table associated with it.

 - The `languages` table stores the programming languages that can be used to write the code for the test blocks.
 The only supported language will be Java for now, but **the system needs to be able to support multiple languages in the future**.